pressi-g/tabular-q-learning/README.md

 ## Introduction

-Tabular Q-Learning is a reinforcement learning technique that allows an agent to learn an optimal policy for a given environment.
-In this case, we use the MiniGridWorld environment from OpenAI Gymnasium, which represents a grid world with various objects and agents.
-The goal is to train an agent to navigate the grid world and achieve a specific objective, such as reaching a target location while avoiding obstacles.
+Tabular Q-Learning and SARSA are reinforcement learning techniques that allow an agent to learn an optimal policy for a given environment.
+In this case, we use a MiniGridWorld environment, which contains an empty grid world with sparse reward (the reward is achieved when the goal is met).
+The agent learns by interacting with the environment, observing the state and taking actions to maximize its cumulative reward.

+Q-Learning is an off-policy learning algorithm that learns the optimal action-value function (Q-values) for each state-action pair.
+It uses a table (or dictionary) to store the Q-values and updates them based on the observed rewards and the maximum Q-value of the next state.

+SARSA, on the other hand, is an on-policy learning algorithm that learns the action-value function by updating the Q-values based on the observed rewards and the action taken in the next state.
+It stands for State-Action-Reward-State-Action, indicating that it considers the next action as well.

+Both Q-Learning and SARSA are iterative algorithms that improve the agent's policy over time.
+They are known as model-free algorithms, as they do not require prior knowledge of the environment dynamics and rely solely on interactions with the environment.

 ## Installation